Gunlord: Development

 Gunlord was developed over the course of eighteenth months by NG:Dev.Team, serving as their first run-and-gun title and their third game overall.
 Its development was helmed by a crew of seven members, four of which were artists, with René and Timm Hellwig acting as designer and programmer respectively.
 Former WayForward and Thalion Software members Andrew "DarkFalzX" Bado and Henk Nieborg, as well as Konstantin Karpenyuk and Neo XYX designer Perry "Gryzor/Rozyrg" Sessions, were responsible for the pixel art.
 The music was scored by Last Hope composer Rafael Dyll, who was contracted earlier during development.
-Its existence was first hinted upon by René during a joint interview with various Dreamcast fan sites on 9 September 2010 and most of the staff recounted the project's development process and history through various interviews.
+Its existence was first hinted upon by René during a joint interview with various Dreamcast fan sites in September 2010 and most of the staff recounted the project's development process and history through various interviews.

 René stated that development of Gunlord began in 2003 but was paused for several years so the team could work on other projects until production resumed in 2010.
 René also stated that the project was inspired by their favorite 16-bit games such as Turrican, Metroid and Contra but production and cartridge manufacturing for the game was expensive, as he claimed that an "initial five-figure investment was necessary" and NG:Dev.Team invested the entire revenue obtained from sales of Fast Striker into the game.
 Timm stated that the title was written for Neo Geo in C and Assembler languages, using a reverse engineered Neo Geo system and their own development kit.
-Perry Sessions stated that his role was to fill remaining contents of the project, creating cutscenes alongside Timm and completing the horizontal-scrolling shooter segment.
+Perry Sessions said that his role was to fill remaining contents of the project, creating cutscenes alongside Timm and completing the horizontal-scrolling shooter segment.
 Sessions also drew and animated new enemies and an Alien-influenced boss, which was later animated by another artist.
-When composing the soundtrack, Rafael Dyll stated that the work of Chris Huelsbeck was an influence and aimed to emulate the atmosphere of Turrican while creating "something new".
+When composing the soundtrack, Rafael Dyll said that the work of Chris Huelsbeck was an influence and aimed to emulate the atmosphere of Turrican while creating "something new".